Effects of Hurricane Dorian in the Carolinas: Meteorological history

-Preparations

 South Carolina

 Charleston city officials reserved temporary pumps to position in any low-lying areas.
 Charleston's Stormwater Department began lowering the water levels in lakes.
 South Carolina officials eased restrictions on the importation of animals into the state to accommodate evacuees.
 On August 31, Governor Henry McMaster declared a state of emergency for the entire state.
 The South Carolina Emergency Response Team (SCERT) was put at Operational Condition Level 2, signaling an emergency is likely.
 On September 1, McMaster ordered evacuations for the coastal sections of eight counties: Colleton, Beaufort, Jasper, Charleston, Dorchester, Berkeley, Horry, and Georgetown, affecting around 830,000 people.
 Schools and state government offices closed in those counties.
 Multiple South Carolina highways saw their lanes reversed, including Interstate 26, which had cars driving westbound on eastbound lanes, and US Route 278.

 Road reversals started early because of the expectation of heavy Labor Day holiday weekend traffic; hotels in the area were at 70% capacity.
 About 200 coastal hospitals, nursing homes, and assisted living centers were evacuated.
 On September 1, McMaster asked President Trump for a federal emergency declaration.
 The state readied 1,000 National Guard troops, 2,200 transportation employees, and 700 state law enforcement officers.
 State emergency officials had 150,000 sandbags, 10,000 tarps, 500 pallets of ready-to-eat meals, and 750 pallets of water ready.
 Dozens of volunteers handed out fruit, vegetables, water, and canned food to over 300 people in Charleston.
 The Myrtle Beach Fire Department implemented double red flag status, preventing people from swimming at local beaches.
 In Orangeburg, 75 buses stationed along Interstate 26 assisted evacuations.
 Also, the New Jersey Task Force 1 was sent to help with evacuations over the entire state.
 The South Carolina Emergency Management Division moved to Operation Condition 1 (OPCON1), suggesting that the state was on full alert.
 Hospitals exempt from the evacuation still discharged patients who were ready to go home while also postponing elective surgeries.
 Despite the mandatory evacuations, one of these prisons located in the lowcountry, Ridgeland Correctional Institution decided not to evacuate, citing their updated hurricane standards after Hurricane Hugo struck the area in 1989.